ElectroDeoxys/Pokemon-TCG-Extended/README.md

 To assemble, first download RGBDS (https://github.com/gbdev/rgbds/releases) and extract it to /usr/local/bin.
 Run `make` in your shell.

-This will output a file named "tinytcg.gbc".
+This will output a file named "poketcg_ext.gbc".